-It is important to note that there is no connection or integration of SCORE into CDLIS or vis-aversa.
+It is important to note that there is no connection or integration of SCORE into CDLIS or vice versa.
 Any information acquired from the CDLIS database must be acquired through a direct connection to CDLIS via authentication outside of SCORE.
-FMCSA may reference Driver's License Numbers which are stored in the CDLIS database to identify the specific issues that SDLA needs to correct.
-References to the DLN or an upload of the CDLIS record document the instance of non-compliance on the part of the State.
+FMCSA may reference DLN which are stored in the CDLIS database to identify compliance or the specific issues that SDLA needs to correct.
+References to the DLN or an upload of the CDLIS record document the compliance or instance of non-compliance on the part of the State.
 Once these driver records are identified, the SDLA can take corrective action to resolve the finding.

 Authorized State and FMCSA users may upload documents to the system that contain PII.
-These documents, which are used to support a finding or remedial action are stored in the SCORE document repository, and potentially contain any information associated with a CDL driver that the SDLA feels supports of closing the finding.
+These documents, which are used to document compliance or support a finding or remedial action are stored in the SCORE document repository, and potentially contain any information associated with a CDL driver that the SDLA feels shows compliance or supports of closing the finding.
 FMCSA does not specify what documents or information the individual SDLAs must provide (or not provide) to demonstrate that corrective action has been taken.